Yugie-oh/frontendtest-1/README.md

 * [github page](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/)

 ### Criteria:
-* Use the randomuser.png as an example for how the final product should look like,
+* Use the randomuser.png as an example for how the final product should look like
-* Use the random me api to randomly fetch users.
+* Use the random user api to randomly fetch users.
 * View example folder to view a basic example of how to use the styles we provided in styles folder.

 ### Bonus points: